SarahRawlinson/VB.NET-playground/statement.md

 End Module
 ```

-?[What is 'CONDITION' variable in above code?]
+?[What is the variable 'CONDITION' in the code above?]
 -[ ] Integer
 -[ ] Double
 -[x] Boolean